Oil rises as markets wait on virus impact and U.S. stockpiles fall

 The Organization of Petroleum Exporting Countries (OPEC) wants to extend oil production cuts until at least June, from March, and could deepen the reductions should demand for oil in China be significantly reduced by the spread of the virus, OPEC sources said.

-OPEC and its allies, including Russia, have been trying to stabilise prices amid questions over the global demand outlook and rising supplies, particularly out of the United States.
+OPEC and its allies, including Russia, have been trying to stabilize prices amid questions over the global demand outlook and rising supplies, particularly out of the United States.

 “Will deeper OPEC supply curbs provide the panacea for the current oil market malaise?
 Probably not,” said Stephen Brennock of oil broker PVM.
 “The oil cartel, therefore, faces an uphill battle to support oil prices.”